 Stop at the next bridge to study Weston Lake Slough to your left.
 An electro-fishing study conducted by South Carolina Department of Natural Resources from 1999–2002 found Weston Lake Slough to be an important nursery for juvenile fish.
 When the Congaree River overflows its banks, adult fish spread across the floodplain to breed.
 As floodwaters recede, sloughs become isolated from main river and creek channels and juvenile fish, amphibians, crayfish and other aquatic species can thrive in the absence of larger predators.

-Site 16 (beyond first bridge and gut crossing)
+Site 12 (Beyond first bridge and gut crossing)

 Continuing past the bridge, look for the downed water oak along the very edge of Weston Lake slough on your left.
 Despite its name, it is not a common tree on the floodplain, and is more often found in an upland environment.
 Note the “tip-up,” the common name for the shallow root system of an upturned tree (other common names are “tombstone” and “harricane”).
 Most of the large trees have shallow roots because of the high groundwater table; the roots cannot survive in continually saturated soil.
 Tip-ups eventually erode and rot, forming a “pit and mound complex” that can persist for years after the tree itself has decayed into the soil.

-Shortly beyond the bridge, look for the dark, smooth, symmetrically spiraling vines to your right.
-You saw supplejack, or rattan vine, earlier in your hike.
+Shortly beyond the bridge, look for the dark, smooth, symmetrically spiraling supplejack vines to your right.
 These vines have regularly spaced holes ringing their trunks— these are sap wells chiseled by yellow-bellied sapsuckers, a woodpecker species that winters at the park.
 Besides collecting sap, the wells also trap bugs, providing more than one type of food for sapsuckers and other birds and animals.